Quantum neural network with ensemble learning to mitigate barren plateaus and cost function concentration

-Quantum machine learning constitutes an interdisciplinary domain that amalgamates principles from both quantum computing and machine learning.
-This burgeoning field focuses on crafting machine learning models leveraging quantum properties.
-A diverse array of models has been proposed, encompassing quantum neural networks \cite{quantum_model_multilayer_perception}, quantum kernel models \cite{kernel_methods}, quantum convolutional neural networks \cite{qunatum_Convolutional}, and hybrid quantum-classical neural networks (HQCNN) \cite{hybrid_1,hybrid_2,hybrid_3,hybrid_4}.
-Broadly, these models are founded upon quantum variational algorithms (VQAs) \cite{Cerezo_VQA}, serving as their foundational framework.
-In the era of Noisy Intermediate-Scale Quantum (NISQ) devices, VQAs emerge as the primary strategy for harnessing quantum advantages.
-These models are constructed via an iterative approach wherein a classical optimizer is employed to refine a quantum circuit, with the overarching objective of minimizing a cost function \(C\).
+Recently, a wide range of models has been proposed, including quantum neural networks \cite{quantum_model_multilayer_perception}, quantum kernel models \cite{kernel_methods}, quantum convolutional neural networks \cite{quantum_Convolutional}, and hybrid quantum-classical neural networks (HQCNN) \cite{hybrid_1, hybrid_2, hybrid_3, hybrid_4}.
+However, in general, all these models are based on variational quantum algorithms (VQAs) \cite{Cerezo_VQA}, which, in the era of noisy intermediate-scale quantum (NISQ) devices, emerge as the primary strategy for exploring potential quantum advantages.

-Generally, VQAs follow a structured methodology.
-Initially, a parameterization \(V\), constructed using various quantum gates, prepares an initial quantum state.
-Subsequently, another parameterization \(U\), determined by parameters \(\pmb{\theta}\) and constructed using different quantum gates, acts on the prepared state.
-Following this, a measurement is conducted, typically represented as the average value of an observable \(O\).
-From this measurement, a cost function \(C\) is computed.
-Finally, leveraging a classical optimizer, the parameters of parameterization \(U\) are updated with the objective of minimizing the cost function.
-These structurally simple models hold promise for tackling problems that were previously deemed intractable.

-For instance, in Ref. \cite{qnn_Generalization} the authors illustrate that these quantum models showcase superior generalization capabilities compared to their classical counterparts, particularly when the training data is scarce.
-Furthermore, several studies suggest that HQCNN models outperform their classical counterparts \cite{hqcnn_advantage}.
+VQAs consist of an interactive method in which a classical optimizer is employed to adjust the parameters $\pmb{\theta}$ of a quantum circuit in order to minimize a cost function $C$.
+The quantum circuit is initially constructed using a parametrization $V$, obtained via a set of quantum gates, with the purpose of preparing an initial state.
+Next, a parametrization $U$ is applied, also derived from a set of quantum gates, some of which depend on the parameters $\pmb{\theta}$ to be optimized.
+Finally, measurements are made to extract classical information from the system, allowing us to compute the cost function $C$.